 Helping family and community enterprises meet their goals.

-Green Value helps small enterprises monitor and evaluate costs and income, negotiate fair prices, improve financial management and transparency, and strengthen their long-term sustainability.
+The Green Value financial analysis tool helps small and medium enterprises monitor and evaluate costs and income, negotiate fair prices, improve financial management and transparency, and strengthen their long-term sustainability.

 Green Value events in Colombia, Bolivia, Brazil, Ecuador, Guatemala, and Peru

-Green Value provides six steps for monitoring and analyzing costs and revenues.
-It is comprised of a User's Guide and a series of pre-formatted worksheets (in spreadsheet software) for entering and analyzing data.
+The Green Value tool provides a simplified methodology with six steps for monitoring and analyzing costs and revenues.
+It is comprised of a User's Guide and a series of pre-formatted worksheets (in spreadsheet software) for entering and analyzing financial data.
 The worksheets correspond to each of the six steps.

 Users begin by defining their financial goals for the period to be analyzed, what information they will collect, and the responsibilities for collecting and entering this information in Step 1.
 Then in Steps 2 and 3, information is collected and entered by activity and by input category (labor, materials and services, machinery and equipment, and administration).
 Income information is also collected and entered in Steps 2 and 3.
-The worksheets for Step 4 are set up to automatically calculate subtotals per type of input.
+The worksheets for Step 4 are set up to automatically calculate subtotals per type of input and per activity.
 In Step 5, a summary worksheet brings all of the costs and income into one table and provides results for several indicators, including total cost per activity, total cost per input category, the overall cost, the cost per unit sold, total income, net income, and rate of return.
-A second worksheet for Step 5 provides several graphs that are automatically generated based on the summary worksheet.
+Additional worksheets for Step 5 include one that automatically generates several graphs based on the results in the summary worksheet and another for sensitivity analysis.
 The Step 6 worksheet provides suggested questions to lead a discussion of the results and next steps.

-The target users of Green Value are people who work with forest-based initiatives.
-Extension agents, administrators, technical staff, consultants, and representatives of non-governmental and governmental organizations are examples of professionals who have found Green Value beneficial to date.
-Forest-based initiatives include family producers, producer groups, small businesses, community enterprises, and cooperatives.
+The target users of the Green Value tool are people who work with any kind of small or medium enterprise, such as forest enterprises, farms, fisheries, REDD initiatives, or tourism companies.
+Enterprises can range in size from small family production systems to medium-sized businesses to large cooperatives.
+Extension agents, administrators, technical staff, consultants, and representatives of non-governmental and governmental organizations are examples of professionals who have found the Green Value tool beneficial to date.
 In addition, Green Value may be very useful for professors, students, researchers, donors, and lenders.

 Participants in Green Value workshops

-A recent follow-up survey with workshop participants found 46% of respondents have used Green Value to analyze costs and income for 41 diverse products and services.
-In addition, 35% of respondents have trained a total of 150 people in how to use Green Value.
-Impacts identified as a result of using Green Value include:
+A recent follow-up survey with workshop participants found 46% of respondents have used the Green Value tool to analyze costs and income for 41 diverse products and services.
+In addition, 35% of respondents have trained a total of 150 people in how to use the Green Value tool.
+Impacts identified as a result of using the Green Value tool include:

 · improved monitoring of costs and income